 Nonprofit organizations can help people in your community.
 There are many different types of nonprofits, but they all focus on helping others and solving problems.
-Understanding how to start a nonprofit organization in New York is not difficult if you follow along with our New York nonprofit compliance checklist.
+Understanding how to start a nonprofit organization in New York is not difficult if you follow along with our “Checklist for Starting a Nonprofit in New York.”
 By using the steps below you can create your own checklist.
 Any nonprofit starts with identifying a problem and searching for a solution to that problem.

 Step 1 Find your purpose

 When you’re thinking about how to start a nonprofit organization in New York, it’s important to consider your purpose.
 Think about the communities you want to serve and determine your mission, values, and purpose.

 Step 2 Pick a name

 Step 2 of your New York nonprofit compliance checklist is selecting a name for your nonprofit.
 The name of your nonprofit cannot conflict with other corporations already on file with the New York Department of State.
 There are also specific words and phrases that cannot be included in your name under New York Law.
 Be sure to follow and understand any and all guidelines when naming your organization to avoid problems later.
 Select a name that helps identify your purpose.
 Having the right name will help people find you and attract support for your cause.